-Milestone 3: 20 million options are exercisable when the Company ships its first 500,000 tonnes of coal.
-This tranche will have an exercise price of A\$0.07 per option and an expiry date of 31 July 2016.
+Milestone 3: 1 million options are exercisable when the Company ships its first 500,000 tonnes of coal.
+This tranche had an exercise price of A\$1.40 per option and an expiry date of 31 July 2016.
+The options have expired since year end.